harvard-dce/mh-opsworks/README.md

 * A single string comprising stack and hostname.

-If you don't want to log to loggly, remove the `mh-opsworks-recipes::rsyslog-to-loggly` recipe from your cluster config and remove the "loggly" stanza from your stack's `custom_json`.
+If you don't want to log to loggly, remove the `oc-opsworks-recipes::rsyslog-to-loggly` recipe from your cluster config and remove the "loggly" stanza from your stack's `custom_json`.

 ### SMTP via amazon SES